nicholas-fong/SRTM-GeoTIFF/README.md

 $sudo apt install gdal-bin
 $Python3 gpx-add-elevation.py grouse-grind
 ```
-### manually find the elevation of a single geolocation:
+### Manually find the elevation of a single geolocation:

 Using Python 3.10.6 and GDAL 3.4.3;
 Windows Subsystem Linux (Ubuntu 22.04)